openuado/niet/README.md

   -h, --help            show this help message and exit -f {json,yaml,eval,newline,ifs,squote,dquote}, --format {json,yaml,eval,newline,ifs,squote,dquote}
                         output format
-  -s, --silent          silent mode, doesn't display message when element was
+  -i, --in-place        Perform modification in place.
+Will so alter read file -o OUTPUT_FILE, --output OUTPUT_FILE
-                        not found
+                        Print output in a file instead of stdout (surcharged by infile parameter if set) -s, --silent          silent mode, doesn't display message when element was not found
   -v, --version         print the Niet version number and exit (also